Poker is like a Unicorn that everyone is trying to ride, and has been getting tougher year on year for as long as I can remember.

 If you are looking at making a career out of Poker then signing up on one of the training sites is no biggie.

-Usually it doesn't cost you more that a miscalculated 3 bet or a stupid All-in trying to bluff your opponents.
+Usually, it doesn’t cost you more than a miscalculated 3 bet or a stupid All-in trying to bluff your opponents.